Vehicles & the Environment

 - ADR79/02—Emission Control for Light Vehicles (Euro 4)

 - ADR79/03—Emission Control for Light Vehicles ('Core' Euro 5—applicable to new model vehicles from November 2013)

 - ADR79/04—Emission Control for Light Vehicles ('Full' Euro 5—applicable to all vehicles manufactured from November 2016)

 - ADR80/03—Emission Control for Heavy Vehicles (Euro V with equivalent US and Japanese alternatives)

 Fuel Tax Credit For Heavy Diesel Vehicles: Guidelines for Environmental Criteria

 Under the fuel tax credit arrangements that applied from 1 July 2006, businesses wishing to seek a fuel tax credit for the use of diesel fuel in a heavy road vehicle must satisfy one of four environmental performance criteria to be eligible for the credit.

 As vehicle emissions control technology becomes more sophisticated, the quality of the fuels is critical.
-The Fuel Quality Standards Act 2000 managed by the Department of Sustainability, Environment, Water, Population and Communities provides the capacity for the Australian Government to set limits on those fuel parameters which impact on environmental/health objectives, vehicle technology and vehicle operation.
+The Fuel Quality Standards Act 2000 managed by the Department of the Environment provides the capacity for the Australian Government to set limits on those fuel parameters which impact on environmental/health objectives, vehicle technology and vehicle operation.
 The standards in place for petrol, diesel, LPG and biodiesel address fuel properties that are considered important in facilitating the adoption of emerging vehicle engine and emission control technologies, and in managing ambient levels of pollutants identified as posing health and environmental problems.